roei-yehuda/BCH_covenants/README.md

         If min is defined, then the funds must be pulled after the TIME specified\
         If max is defined, the funds must be pulled before the TIME specified.

+ - **Instantiation and use of smart contracts**
+    - **Instantiation and deployment:**\
+   Once a contract is compiled, the CLI allows the user to instantiate the contract by providing the arguments for the contract constructor.
- - **Interaction with deployed contracts**
+   - **Operation of a deployed contract:**\
+   Once a contract is instantiated and deployed, it is possible to interact with it - the CLI allows the user to create transactions that call to functions in the deployed contract.

 ## Usage
 After cloning this repo and installing all dependencies, run the covGen program through `python3 covGen.py`\

-There are three global commands that can be called at any given moment for assistance:\
+Three commands that you may type in at every point in time:\
  - -h:\
- by calling '-h' you wil receive help on a global level, information about the global commands.
+ print to screen a reminder information about the global commands
  - -i:\
  '-i' gives you information specific to the place in the code that it is called.
  - -exit:\
- '-exit' will exit the code and terminate the contract you are in the process of building.
+ '-exit' will terminate the program (any contract may have been working on will be lost)

 ## Examples
  **Example 1 - Joint account:**